 – Caroline Wright ’09

 I graduated from Southern Methodist University in Dallas with University Honors with a BBA in Marketing and a minor in Corporate Communications and Public Affairs.
 After interning in the Marketing Department of Lilly Pulitzer, I was ecstatic to accept a full-time offer from my favorite fashion brand and headed to work at their corporate headquarters, The Pink Palace, in Philadelphia!
 While an intern with Lilly, I created a Greek Ambassador program to help promote their Sorority Collection that I managed from school.
 Click here to read the full article.
+Caroline currently serves as the Director of Marketing at Victoria’s Secret.

 “Visitation has impacted my life in more ways than I could have imagined.
 My teachers and classmates challenged me in class, and I was never afraid to share my opinion.
 My classmates contributed to my own intellectual development, and I truly experienced a very active academic environment where girls wanted to learn.”